urcodesogreat/GNetDet-Pytorch/README.md

 warmup-epochs 100
 ```

-If the training successfull, you may quickly see the model perform as close as step 3.
-During this step, the evaluation may drastically drop down and quickly retrieve, this phenomenon can be clearly seen when you turn on Tensorboard during training, but don't worry about that, you can manually stop the training procedure as you want if you see the mAP is good enough.
+If the training succeed, you may quickly see the model performance is as closly as step 3.
+During this step, the mAP metric may drastically oscillating, this phenomenon can be clearly seen when you turn on Tensorboard during training, but don't worry about that, you can manually stop the training procedure as you want if you see the mAP is good enough.